chocolatey/choco-wiki/Moderation.md

 ## Package Review Process
 When reviewing new and existing packages, a reviewer/moderator will have a few things left for review after the verifier and validator have verified a package.

+### Maintainer Process
+As a maintainer you submit packages and they are reviewed to be sure they meet a minimum quality and are correct for being published on Chocolatey.org.
+It's an important distinction that while almost all valid packages are approved, a package can be rejected for a variety of reasons.

+Packages go through two automated checks: validation and verification.
+There is about a 30 minute lag time from submission until any automatic verification kicks off - this allows the CDN to recheck and pull a newer version of the package up (in the case of resubmission), so that the package version being verified is the one you submitted and not a stale copy.

+When you receive emails that require you to take action, you should review what is requested and make the changes.
+If a package is flagged and needs changes based on requirements, the process is for you to make the required changes and resubmit the ***exact*** same version.
+The faster you respond to the review process, the faster your package can get approved.

+Please note that the process of moderation is an interactive process.
+If you don't respond to the review process within a reasonable timeframe (right now about 3 months), your package could be rejected on non-response.
+Moderators give you the benefit of the doubt and will work with you to help you get a package to an approved status.
+(This also includes the older review process based on email before the site allowed you to comment).

+Ensure that you can receive emails from Chocolatey.org so that you will receive email notifications when a package review is updated.

 ### Reviewer / Moderator Process
 Typically a package goes into the moderation queue when submitted.You can get to that by signing in and going to the packages page like you normally would.